7 Product Bundling Strategies to Maximize Profit

 Photo courtesy of Daily Vanity Sg

 By offering a variety of products to your clients, you can enable them to form their own unique bundles.
-This is known as mixed bundling.
 When you want to give customers the appearance that they have direct control over the products they buy, this tactic is especially helpful.
 This improves the bundle’s perceived value and improves your clients’ buying experiences.

 Mix-and-match bundling works best when you entice clients to buy in quantity without giving them the impression that you’re pressuring them to buy odd goods they don’t need or want.
 For instance, popular goods like three of their standard normal fit jersey tops are regularly bundled by fast-fashion behemoths (like H&M).